 Franklin & Marshall College has an impressive collection of sculpture located throughout the campus.
 Please visit our Outdoor Sculpture Page to learn more about the collection.
 Explore the outdoor sculpture collection by taking a self-guided tour.

-Explore the Benjamin Franklin Tercentenary to learn about the life of Franklin through an interactive timeline, online exhibition, or trivia game.
-There are also several resources available from educational classroom materials, scholarly articles, and Franklin related books and websites to consider.
+Explore the Benjamin Franklin Tercentenary website to learn about Franklin’s life through an interactive timeline, online exhibition, and trivia game.
+There are also several resources available including educational classroom materials, scholarly articles, and a list of relevant books and websites for further investigation.

 To access the Franklin Artifacts Database